wolfvictorOSI/Edge-Data-Store-Docs/V1/Overview/PIEgressQuickStart.md

 Complete the following to configure Edge Storage periodic egress for the PI Web API endpoint and credentials:

-1. Use the following example to create a JSON file.
+1. Create a JSON file containing one or more egress endpoints, based on the following example:

 ```json
 [{